4,576 words: approx. 30 minutes

 He did deal with it, the bullying.
 He quit school just three months away from graduating – a desperate but foolhardy move that to this day still tore at him with agonizing regret.

 He heard the siren and his gaze drifted to the rear-view mirror.
-The alternating blue and red flashing lights were moving up fast.
+The alternating blue and red flashing lights in the distance were moving up fast.
 He braved a look at himself, the first in days.
 He gasped.
 It was worse than he’d imagined: scraggly beard, disheveled, greasy hair, the wrinkled and soiled work clothes he hadn’t taken back to the school, where he’d been fired as janitor several months ago by the new principal, who just happened to have been one of his bullying classmates and who now in a final act of bullying had given Mort’s job to his unemployed brother.

 He sighed, letting himself slump back.
 It was finally over.
 It would be easy.
 He fought back tears but they streamed down his cheeks to his lips.
 His tongue tasted their saltiness.